Worst-Case Optimal Tree Layout in External Memory: Upper Bound

 whichever comes first.

 Our goal is to find an upper bound on the maximum value of $t$ at which the recursion could terminate, because $t+1$ is the number of memory transfers incurred.
-Define $p$ to be the average of the $p_{k_i}$'s, $(p_{k_1} + \cdots + p_{k_t})/t$.
-In the termination condition, the product $\prod_{i=1}^t p_{k_i}$ is at most $\prod_{i=1}^t p$ because the product of terms with a fixed sum is maximized when the terms are equal; and the sum $\sum_{i=1}^t p_{k_i}$ is equal to $\sum_{i=1}^t p$.
-Thus the following termination condition happens later than the original termination condition:
+Define $p$ to be the average of the $d_{k_i}$'s, $(d_{k_1} + \cdots + d_{k_t})/t$.
+In the termination condition, the product $\prod_{i=1}^t d_{k_i}$ is at most $\prod_{i=1}^t p$ because the product of terms with a fixed sum is maximized when the terms are equal; and the sum $\sum_{i=1}^t d_{k_i}$ is equal to $\sum_{i=1}^t p$.
+Thus, the following termination condition is satisfied no earlier than the original termination condition:

 Therefore, by obtaining a worst-case upper bound on $t$ with this termination condition, we also obtain a worst-case upper bound on~$t$ with the original termination condition.